 Are there treatment options available for painful scar tissue?
 Absolutely.
-In this post, Dr. Rodriguez of the Pain Relief Center in Plano, Texas will provide a brief explanation of Astym Therapy, how it works, and how it can improve the lives of patients with painful scar tissue.
+In this post, Dr. Rodriguez, a Dallas pain management doctor, will provide a brief explanation of Astym Therapy, how it works, and how it can improve the lives of patients with painful scar tissue.

 What are the Treatment Options for Painful Scar Tissue?